I will show you how to get your 1st $550 annual fee waived in my Ultimate Military Credit Cards course

 Now let’s talk about the Chase Ink Business Cash for military veteran small business owners, as an alternative to the Chase Ink Business Preferred card.

-Currently the Chase Ink Business cash card is offering a welcome offer of 50,000 Ultimate Rewards after spending $3000 in 3 months.
-Chase typically markets the welcome offer on the Chase Ink Business Cash as $500, but it comes as 50,000 Ultimate Rewards.
+Currently the Chase Ink Business cash card is offering a welcome offer of 75,000 Ultimate Rewards after spending $7500 in 3 months.
+Chase typically markets the welcome offer on the Chase Ink Business Cash as $750, but it is delivered as 75,000 Ultimate Rewards.

 If you only have the Chase Ink Business Cash card then your Ultimate Rewards can only be redeemed for 1 cent per point, but if you have a premium Chase card such as the Chase Ink Business Preferred, Chase Sapphire Preferred or Chase Sapphire Reserve cards, you can combine your Ultimate Rewards and potentially redeem them for 1.25 or 1.5 cents per point, or even transfer them to Chase’s airline or hotel partners to get even more value.